This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - It’s relatively expensive in comparison to some of its competitors although you do get a lot of product for your money at 20 ounces.

 Why we recommend it:

-As both a shampoo and conditioner, this Oxgord product provides a complete bathing experience for your dog.
+This product provides a complete bathing experience for your dog.
 With all natural ingredients too, you can be sure of a gentle and effective clean.